 A small in-house staff consisting of a Director, a Deputy Director, a Management/Program Analyst, and an Administrative Assistant performs these functions.
 In addition to the in-house staff, the NEHRP Office retains contractor administrative assistance for web site and editorial functions.

 What is the research plan?
-NEHRP is a research and implementation (knowledge transfer) partnership.
-The NEHRP Strategic Plan outlines the global NEHRP agenda.
+NEHRP is a research and implementation partnership of FEMA, NIST, NSF, and USGS.
+The NEHRP Strategic Plan outlines the global NEHRP vision, goals, and objectives.
 The Plan has three Strategic Goals – (A) improve understanding of earthquake processes and impacts; (B) develop cost-effective measures to reduce earthquake impacts in individuals, the built environment, and society-at-large; and, (C) improve the earthquake resilience of communities nationwide.
 Each of these goals has four or six major objectives, many of which require significant interactions among the NEHRP agencies.

-The Strategic Plan also outlines nine strategic priorities that will receive increased emphasis if resources are available to support them:
+The Strategic Plan also outlines nine strategic priorities that should receive increased emphasis if resources are available to support them:

 A NIST-funded 2011 National Research Council (NRC) report provided a long-range research and implementation roadmap for NEHRP that endorsed the NEHRP Strategic Plan.
 Both the Plan and the NRC roadmap emphasize national earthquake resilience.

-Major EL NEHRP activities that are planned for 2014 include:
+Major planned FY 2016 EL NEHRP activities include:

 Start Date:October 1, 2012

 100 Bureau Drive, M/S 8604